 If you weren’t sure about Tokyo, it is definitely worth visiting on a Japan trip.
 One of its several international airports is likely where you will fly into anyway, and if not, bullet trains from across the archipelago will have you at the main station in a few hours at the most.

-Tokyo is a center not only for business and transportation in Japan but also for Japanese culture and history.
+Tokyo is a center for business and transportation in Japan, as well as for Japanese culture and history.
 Some of the country’s oldest Buddhist temples are located among the city lights, as is the palace of the ruling Emperor.
-Plus, it would be a sin to not mention the incredible Tokyo food that you’ll find hard to depart from.
+Plus, it would be a sin, not to mention the incredible Tokyo food you’ll find hard to depart from.

-Many travelers wondering what to do in Tokyo in their limited time get overwhelmed by the sheer amount of places to go and things to see.
-I know the feeling – my first trip to Tokyo was a whopping 24 hours (out of a total of 48 in Japan).
+Many travelers wondering what to do in Tokyo in their limited time get overwhelmed by the sheer number of places and things to see.
+I know the feeling – my first trip to Tokyo was a whopping 24 hours (out of 48 in Japan).

-We’ve put together the below guide of the most popular attractions in Tokyo and what you need to know about them.
+We’ve compiled the guide below of the most popular attractions in Tokyo and what you need to know about them.
 Whether it’s Japanese history, scenery, nightlife, or sushi you’re after, you will find it in Tokyo – read on to see where and how.

 - 1. Tokyo Skytree